Energizer pulls several Banana Boat sun products for fire hazard

-(Reuters) - Energizer Holdings Inc (ENR.N) on Friday said it is pulling 23 Banana Boat UltraMist sunscreen products from the market because of a potential risk that the products will ignite on a person’s skin if they touch a flame or spark before the spray dries completely.
+Oct 19 (Reuters) - Energizer Holdings Inc on Friday said it is pulling 23 Banana Boat UltraMist sunscreen products from the market because of a potential risk that the products will ignite on a person’s skin if they touch a flame or spark before the spray dries completely.

 There have been four reports of burns from using Banana Boat UltraMist Sport SPF 30 and 50 products in the United States and one in Canada, Energizer said.
 The company said it believes that the issue is related to the size of the spray valve opening, which dispenses more sunscreen than is typical in the industry.